Effects of the radiative interior on solar inertial modes: Inertial modes of the extended model

-where ${S}$ represents the spherical surface and $\vec{u}_{\rm RZ}$ and $\vec{u}_{ \rm CZ}$ are from the models with and without RZ, respectively.
-We find that {$\mathcal{C} \gtrsim 0.9$} for the inertial modes discussed here, demonstrating that the way these inertial modes are observed at the top of CZ is almost unaffected by the inclusion of RZ.
-Figure~\ref{fig:3}d compares the radial variations of the mode power measured by the root-mean-square (RMS) velocity $u_{\rm RMS}$.
-It is shown that the power distribution in the bulk CZ is only marginally affected by the inclusion of RZ, except near the base of the CZ, where the deviation can become significant (e.g. $m=1$ high-latitude mode).
-Although the modes become decaying in the RZ, they can have finite motions in the OS.
-This can affect the mode frequencies and growth rates due to its effects on mode dissipation (see Appendix~\ref{Appendix:dissipation}).
+where ${S}$ represents the spherical surface and $\vec{u}_{\rm RZ}$ and $\vec{u}_{ \rm CZ}$ are from the models with and without the RZ, respectively.
+We find that {$\mathcal{C} \gtrsim 0.9$} for the inertial modes discussed here, demonstrating that the way these inertial modes are observed at the top of the CZ is almost unaffected by the inclusion of the RZ.
+Figure~\ref{fig:3}d compares the radial variations of mode power measured by root-mean-square (RMS) velocity $u_{\rm RMS}$.
+It is shown that the power distribution in the bulk CZ is only marginally affected by the inclusion of the RZ, except near the base of the CZ, where the deviation can become significant (e.g. $m=1$ high-latitude mode).
+Although the modes decay in the RZ, they can exhibit finite motion in the OS.
+This can affect mode frequencies and growth rates by altering mode dissipation (see Appendix~\ref{Appendix:dissipation}).
+Figure~\ref{fig:3} suggests that CZ inertial modes are generally decoupled from the RZ, as modes with finite radial motions are excluded from the strongly sub-adiabatic RZ.
+Although purely toroidal modes can form global eigenfunctions under uniform rotation (Appendix~\ref{Appendix:Uniform-rot}), the inclusion of differential rotation inevitably makes the CZ modes decoupled from the RZ.
+Thus, we note that the reported decoupling of CZ inertial modes from the RZ is a generic result, largely independent of model details such as viscosity profiles and lower boundary conditions.